MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-II-Food-Nutrition-Service-Department-Agriculture/subchapter-A-Child-Nutrition-Programs/part-210-National-School-Lunch-Program/subpart-C-Requirements-School-Food-Authority-Participation/section-210.10.md

 <sup>9</sup> Breakfast cereals must contain no more than 6 grams of sugar per dry ounce (no more than 21.2 grams sucrose and other sugars per 100 grams of dry cereal).

-(q) *Lunch requirements for infants* - (1) *Lunches served to infants.* Schools serving lunches to infants ages birth through 11 months under the National School Lunch Program must serve the food components and quantities required in the lunch meal pattern established for the Child and Adult Care Food Program, under § 226.20(a), (b), and (d) of this chapter.
+(q) *Lunch requirements for infants*—(1) *Lunches served to infants.* Schools serving lunches to infants ages birth through 11 months under the National School Lunch Program must serve the food components and quantities required in the lunch meal pattern established for the Child and Adult Care Food Program, under § 226.20(a), (b), and (d) of this chapter.
 In addition, schools serving lunches to infants must comply with the requirements set forth in paragraphs (a), (c)(3), (4), and (7), (g), (l), and (m) of this section.

 (2) *Infant lunch meal pattern table.* The minimum amounts of food components to be served at lunch are as follows:

-Table 8 to Paragraph (q)(2) - Infant Lunch Meal Pattern
+Table 8 to Paragraph (q)(2)—Infant Lunch Meal Pattern

 |                    Birth through 5 months                    |                                   6 through 11 months                                    |
 |--------------------------------------------------------------|------------------------------------------------------------------------------------------|